MicrosoftDocs/learn/learn-pr/aspnetcore/deploy-dotnet-aspire-app-azure/includes/1-introduction.md

-As your development team makes progress on functionality in a .NET Aspire solution, you'll need to deploy it to test and staging environments and eventually into production.
+As your development team makes progress on functionality in a .NET Aspire solution, you need to deploy it to test and staging environments and eventually into production.
 Once deployed, Continuous Integration/Continuous Development (CI/CD) pipelines enable teams to role out fixes and new functionality at regular intervals.

-Imagine you work for an outdoor equipment retailer.
+Imagine you work at an outdoor equipment retailer.
 Your new public-facing eShop, which uses .NET Aspire, is approaching the version 1 milestone.
-You want to deploy it firstly to a test environment and subsequently to a production environment that can respond rapidly to changes in demand.
+You want to deploy it firstly to a test environment and later to a production environment that can respond rapidly to changes in demand.

 In this module, you'll learn how to deploy a .NET Aspire solution to two services in Azure: Azure Container Apps (ACA) and Azure Kubernetes Services (AKS).